International Business Degree: Who is it Good For?

 • International finance

-If you think that these are the only core courses you will have to complete in order to earn a bachelor’s in international business, better think again!
-Being an international business major, you will also have to take courses in the core business curriculum, which provides a common ground for economic and business theory and practice.
+As an international business major, you will also have to take courses in the core business curriculum, providing a common ground for economic and business theory and practice.

 These courses, no matter the kind of business-related major, usually include: